bonny/jQuery-WordPress-Plugin-Widget/readme.md

 ## Credits

 This plugin is based on [GitHub jQuery Repo Widget](https://github.com/JoelSutherland/GitHub-jQuery-Repo-Widget).
-Here is the licence for that: [license](https://github.com/bonny/jQuery-WordPress-Plugin-Widget/blob/master/LICENSE-GitHub-jQuery-Repo-Widget).
+I've only changed it to fetch data from WordPress.org instead of GitHub, and then I also changed it to look to be bit more WordPress-ish.

+The original licence in included in this foleder, and it's also available here: [license](https://github.com/bonny/jQuery-WordPress-Plugin-Widget/blob/master/LICENSE-GitHub-jQuery-Repo-Widget).